 - Guaranteed access into the Indonesian market for 500,000 tonnes of feed grains (wheat, sorghum and barley) each year, increasing at five per cent per annum

 - Elimination of outstanding tariffs not eliminated under AANZFTA on most remaining cereals and grains

 - Elimination of the five per cent tariff on rolled oats

 - Elimination of five per cent tariffs on unroasted malt

 ||As an early outcome of IA‑CEPA in 2017, Indonesia reduced its tariff on Australian sugar from around 8.8 per cent to five per cent.

 Australia is an important supplier of manufactured and other goods into Indonesia, including inputs into construction and production processes in Indonesia.
-Indonesia's imports of manufactured and other goods from Australia were worth $1.4 billion in 2017.
+Australia’s exports of manufactured and other goods to Indonesia were worth around $2.0 billion in 2018.
 IA‑CEPA offers win-win outcomes through the provision to Indonesian producers of Australian manufactured and other goods at lower cost and with more certain access.